backupbrew/switchbrew/Display services.md

 Stubbed with \[5.0.0+\], where it now returns error 0x7FECE.

-## Cmd2
+## CaptureRawImageWithTimeout

-Calls the same internal func as cmd1, where the last param is an additional cmd input u64 instead of hard-coded value 0x5f5e100.
+Calls the same internal func as [\#CaptureRawImage](#CaptureRawImage "wikilink"), where the last param is an additional cmd input u64 instead of hard-coded value 0x5f5e100.

 Stubbed with \[5.0.0+\], where it now returns error 0x7FECE.

-## Cmd1101
+## SetupOverlayMovieThumbnail

 Takes two input u64s **width**/**height**, a 0x18-byte input struct, and two type-0x46 output buffers.